-So how do you use debt to your advantage without letting it get you down?
-The key is to be proactive about paying it off.
-Luckily, there are plenty of great resources and techniques to help you create your debt payoff plan—but only you will know what’s best for your unique financial situation.
+To deal with debt, it’s wise to be proactive about paying it off.
+Luckily, there are plenty of great resources and techniques to help you create your debt payoff plan — but only you will know what’s best for your unique financial situation.

-While none of this is meant to be financial advice, which you should always seek out from a professional, here are a few tips to consider:
+While none of this is meant to replace financial advice from a professional, here are a few tips to consider.
+They can offer solid advice on techniques to help crush your debt.

 People often compare getting fiscally fit with getting physically fit, and with good reason.
 Whether you’re trying to achieve financial goals or health and fitness goals, you’re more likely to succeed if you have a good plan in place, a fair amount of willpower, and a desire to change your habits.